 How long does it take a dehumidifier to remove a musty smell?

-A dehumidifier can start reducing a musty smell in 24–48 hours, but fully removing the odor often takes several days to a week, depending on the basement’s moisture level.
-If the smell doesn’t improve after a week, there may be hidden moisture or mold that needs professional attention.
+A dehumidifier can start reducing a musty smell in 24 to 48 hours, but getting rid of the smell completely can take several days to a week, depending on the basement’s moisture level.
+If the smell does not improve after a week, there may be hidden moisture or mold that needs professional attention.

-If you’re unsure what’s causing the odor, our experts at LUX can assess the space and recommend the right fix.
+If you are unsure what is causing the odor, our experts at LUX can assess the space and recommend the right fix.
+Schedule a free assessment now.

 How can I find the source of the musty smell in my basement?